sassoftware/esp-kubernetes/README.md

 M  uaa-deployment-85d9fbf6bd-s8fwl                                   1/1     Running   0          25h
 ```

-The ESP operator, SAS Event Stream Processing Studio, SAS Event Stream Processing Streamviewer, PostgreSQL, oauth2_proxy, and Pivotal UAA are started by the YAML files that are supplied.
+The ESP operator, SAS Event Stream Processing Studio, SAS Event Stream Processing Streamviewer, PostgreSQL, OAuth2 Proxy, and Pivotal UAA are started by the YAML files that are supplied.
 After SAS Event Stream Processing Studio initializes, it creates a custom resource that causes the ESP operator to start a client-configuration server, named `sas-event-stream-processing-client-config-server`.
 The client-configuration server is a small ESP server that runs a dummy project.
 For more information, see [Understanding and Managing the Client-Configuration Server](https://documentation.sas.com/?cdcId=espcdc&cdcVersion=default&docsetId=espex&docsetTarget=n154fz2uzumjwrn111xqzu36wy93.htm) in SAS Event Stream Processing Help Center.

 An Ingress for each component should also appear in the namespace.
 For example: